-Matt Macedo, former head men's swimming and diving head coach at UC San Diego, was hired as Associate Head Coach for the men's and women's swimming and diving programs at UC Santa Barbara in July 2014.
+Matt Macedo took over as men’s and women’s swimming Head Coach at UC Santa Barbara in the 2016-17 season.
+Previously he was the former men's swimming and diving head coach at UC San Diego, before he was hired as Associate Head Coach for the men's and women's swimming and diving programs at UC Santa Barbara in July 2014.

 A former U.S. National team member and 20-time NCAA All-American swimmer at Cal, Macedo had served as the head coach at UCSD since 2011.
 After the 2014 season, he received Coach of the Year honors from the Pacific Collegiate Swim and Dive Conference for the second time in the past three years.
 Prior to being named head coach, he served as an assistant with the program from October of 2008 until his promotion in August of 2011.

 Macedo also served as head coach for the Trinidad and Tobago national team in the 2008 Summer Olympic Games in Beijing, China.